Chemists study the make-up and behaviour of chemicals, and may use their findings to develop new products and processes.

 - Organic Chemist

 - Organic chemists study the chemical compounds that make up living things.
-They mix these chemicals to create new compounds, which are used to develop things such as drugs or plastics.
+They mix these chemicals to create new compounds, which are used to develop products such as drugs or plastics.

 - Physical Chemist